List of bridges in London: Railway bridges

-The Illuminated River
+Illuminated River artwork

 In 2016 an international competition was launched to design a public artwork in Central London across 15 bridges on the River Thames, from Tower Bridge to Albert Bridge, with a minimum lifespan of 10 years.

 A design by American artist Leo Villareal in collaboration with British architects Lifschutz Davidson Sandilands was selected from 105 entries by an independent competition jury in November 2016.
 This will be one of the UK's largest ever public art commissions.

 The first phase - Southwark Bridge, Millennium Bridge, London Bridge and Cannon Street Bridge - was switched on in July 2019.
 The Illuminated River artwork was completed in April 2021 with the illumination of Blackfriars Bridge, Waterloo Bridge, Golden Jubilee Footbridges, Westminster Bridge and Lambeth Bridge.
 The artwork employs LED light fittings, replacing less efficient forms of lighting in places.

 The installation’s colour scheme is in part influenced by famous paintings of the Thames, as noted by The Times: “The colours and tones used in the paintings of those inveterate Thames-watchers Monet, Whistler and Turner provide some of the inspiration, while at Westminster [bridge] a shade of green was chosen to complement the colour of the leather upholstery in the House of Commons”.
 An article in The Guardian stated: "The project... has been much trickier and taken longer to realise than anticipated."
 A three-part Channel 4 documentary, which started in July 2019, covered the project up to the end of the first phase.